 Applying the Plea Bargain Pros and Cons to Your Case

 The decision whether to accept a plea bargain is not an easy one and will depend on the specific facts of your case, your financial standing, your criminal history, and other factors.
 It also depends on what is being offered.
 If you're a licensed professional and your license may be revoked after a felony conviction, pleading out for a misdemeanor charge may guarantee your ability to maintain that license and your livelihood.

 While pleading guilty to a crime you know you didn't commit can be quite distasteful, sometimes it's best to be pragmatic and listen to your attorney's assessment of your chances at trial.
 Ultimately, it's a decision you have to make on your own.

-Get a Free Consultation with a Local Criminal Defense Attorney
+Get a Free Case Review from a Local Criminal Defense Attorney

 Whether to accept a plea bargain is a difficult decision.
 While the bargain may give you exponentially less severe penalties than a conviction at trial, the bargain may still leave you with a criminal record that might hamper your future job prospects.
 Knowing your chances of victory at trial is often the key to your decision, and only an experienced criminal defense attorney can help you to make this call.
 If you're facing criminal investigation or prosecution, you should immediately get a free case review from a criminal defense attorney.